-Let's see if we can perhaps detect or recognize some of this phenomenon at work in the text we're looking at today.
+Let's see if we can perhaps identify or recognize some of this phenomenon at work in the text we're looking at today.
 We have in this reading four examples of an expansion on the law, each prefaced with a variation "you have heard it said ... but I tell you ..."
 The four subjects, as we've noted, include perspectives on anger, adultery, divorce, and swearing oaths.
 Even in the "you have heard" part there is already an expansion.
 For example, regarding murder, the subject switches from murder to judgment, and then from judgment to anger, somehow elevating anger to the same level as murder.
 That elevation escalates with foaming vitriol until the villainous offender is not released until the full penalty is repaid.

 The subject then moves to carnal lust, the mere act of looking at a woman being equated with the actual act of adultery.
 Again, the cultural connections with tribal practices still in force are all too apparent, and images of women completely robed in black and heavily cloistered to prevent priests or ordinary men from sinning come readily to mind.
 And having touched on adultery, we now move from comments on the law to a challenge to the accepted practice of divorce, condemning not the practice but the women involved.
-Again, cultural factors seem to shine through clearly, and both injunctions raise questions about why or how Jesus could be so forgiving to divorced women in other contexts?
-With the venting about women here seeming to be over, the subject returns to one of the commandments with a rather tame by comparison urging not to swear falsely, and indeed to make your 'yes' a simple 'yes' and your 'no' a simple 'no'.
+Again, cultural factors seem to shine through clearly, and both injunctions raise questions about why or how Jesus could be so forgiving to divorced women in other contexts - recall the incident of the ?
+With the venting about women here seeming to be over, the subject returns to one of the commandments with a rather tame-by-comparison urging not to swear falsely, and indeed to make your 'yes' a simple 'yes' and your 'no' a simple 'no'.

-If indeed we were to view this text through filters and lenses of faith that incorporates a broader picture of Jesus, a picture painted by several other Gospel authors and through the letters of devoted apostles who gave their lives bringing the Good News of redemption with God in Christ to Jews and Gentiles alike, if we were to view this text through those eyes, what messages would we hear?
+So what do we do with texts like this?
+Do we let ourselves get turned off and tune out from anything the bible has to say?
+I cannot, of course, endorse that!
+I would suggest instead as an alternative that we view this text through filters and lenses of faith that incorporate a broader picture of Jesus, a picture painted by the other Gospel authors and through the letters of devoted apostles who gave their lives bringing the Good News of redemption with God in Christ to Jews and Gentiles alike.
+If we were able to view this text through those eyes, what messages would we hear?